Non-commutative space engine: a boost to thermodynamic processes: Otto cycle with coupled harmonic oscillator

-(ii) The second stage of the cycle is the adiabatic process.
-The working medium in this phase is decoupled from the bath slowly so that the quantum adiabatic theorem is valid throughout the process.
+(2) The second stage of the cycle is the adiabatic process.
+The working medium in this phase is thermally isolated so that the quantum adiabatic theorem is valid throughout the process.
 The Hamiltonian of the system changes from $H^{(1)}$ to $H^{(2)}$.
-During this process, we donot encounter any heat exchange between the system and the bath.
+During this process, we do not encounter any heat exchange between the system and the bath.
 So, the change in energy is equivalent to the work done.
 The work done is described as

 where $\rho_h^{(2)} = U_1 \rho_h^{(1)} U_1^\dag$, with $U_1$ as the unitary operator which is associated with the adiabatic process.
 It is defined as

 where $\mathcal{T}$ represents the total time of evolution for the quasi-static process.
 Here $H(0) = H^{(1)}$ and $H(\mathcal{T})= H^{(2)}$.